image editor output image1850181532 1760374091776.png

 In 1953, using X-ray diffraction data (Rosalind Franklin’s Photo 51 and base pairing rules (Chargaff’s rules), James Watson and Francis Crick proposed the double helix structure of DNA.

-In 1959, Richard Feynman speculated storing information at molecular or atomic level in his lecture “There’s Plenty of Room at the Bottom”.
-It kind of planted a seed which was going to bloom later.
+Richard Feynman in 1959 speculated storing information at the molecular or atomic level in his lecture “There’s Plenty of Room at the Bottom”.
+It kind of planted a seed.

-Decades later in 1988, an artist Joe Davis with the collaboration of Harvard Researchers encoded an image of a 35 bits runic symbol into the DNA of an E.coli bacterium.
+Decades later in 1988, an artist Joe Davis with the collaboration of Harvard Researchers encoded an image of a 35-bit runic symbol into the DNA of an E.coli bacterium.
 It was the first time someone had written a human artwork into a live DNA.
 It was revolutionary.

-Fast forwarding to 2012, Harvard Genetics, George Church, Sri Kosuri and colleagues stored a 52000 word book, 11 images and a computer program into synthetic DNA.
+Fast-forwarding to 2012, Harvard Geneticists, George Church, Sri Kosuri and colleagues stored a 52000 word book, 11 images and a computer program into synthetic DNA.
 This was the first large scale digital to DNA encoding.

-By 2023, a group of scientists built a DNA cassette tape.
+In 2025, a team led by Xiangyu Jiang and Jiankai Li from Southern University of Science and Technology, China published in Science Advances the first functional DNA “cassette tape” storage system.
 The idea is that strands of DNA can be arranged, read or overwritten just like a traditional cassette tape which can be read at a particular position and re-recorded.

 In just a few decades, we have come a long way from discovering DNA to storing data in it.

-We all know all the data in the digital universe is stored in 0s and 1s.
+We all know all the data in the digital universe is stored as 0s and 1s.

 So the first step to store this data into DNA is to convert these 0s and 1s into DNA letters i.e., A, T, G and C. This is the first step and it’s called Encoding.